common-workflow-language/user_guide/src/topics/expressions.md

 code.

-Entries added to the `expressionLib` attribute are parsed with the JavaScript engine of the CWL Runner.
+Entries added to the `expressionLib` attribute are parsed with the JavaScript engine of a CWL runner.
 This can be used to include external files or to create JavaScript functions that can be called in other parts of the CWL document.

 ```{note}